beto-rodriguez/SuperXml/README.md

 </Document>
 ```
 #If Command
-Evaluates if an XmlNode should be included according to condition.
-condition can include everithing supported by ncalc (most of common things).
+Evaluates if an XmlNode should be included according to condition. condition can include everything supported by ncalc (most of common things). examples:
+* <MyElement If="10 > 6"/> numeric.
+* <MyElement If="aValueFromScope == 'visible'"/> string and from scope
+* <MyElement If="10 > h && aValueFromScope == 'visible'"/> another example

 #ForEach Command
 Repeats an Xmlnode the same number of times as elements in the array.
+Example
+* <MyElement ForEach="number in numbers" /> where numbers is an array in the scope.

 #TemplateBlock Command
 this command is usefull when you need to group elements into a command, this tag is erased when compiled.
 Example:
 ```